microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Get-MgOrganizationSetting.md

 # Get-MgOrganizationSetting

 ## SYNOPSIS
-Retrieve the properties and relationships of an organizationSettings object, including **profileCardProperties**.
+Retrieve the properties and relationships of organizationSettings object.
-This operation does not return insightsSettings.
-Depending on the type of insights, you can get their settings by using list itemInsights or list peopleInsights.
-This operation does not return microsoftApplicationDataAccessSettings.
-To get microsoftApplicationDataAccessSettings, use list microsoftApplicationDataAccessSettings.
+Nullable.

 ## SYNTAX